 Unroll the crescent rolls on the counter.
 Press the diagonal sides together.
 You will end up with 8 rectangles.

-Add a couple of cooked sausage spoonfulls to the top of the crescent roll.
+Add a couple of cooked sausage spoonfuls to the top of the crescent roll.
 Then, top with cheddar cheese.

 (In retrospect, I should have made the rectangles a little wider.
 So, when you’re pressing the diagonal sides together, widen them a little as well.
 You can see that the sausage and cheese runneth over the sides!
 It’s fine if it does, it’s just messier).

 Once you roll up each rectangle, cut it in half, and set them upright.
-You can place a little more cheese on the top, like I did in the picture below.
+You can place a little more cheese on the top, like I did in the picture above.

 You’ll end up with 16 pieces.
 If I were hungry in the morning, I would most likely eat 3 for breakfast.
 If you’re having quite a few people over for breakfast, you might want to double the recipe.